Μονάδα Ισότιμης Πρόσβασης Ατόμων με αναπηρία και ατόμων με ειδικές εκπαιδευτικές ανάγκες

 • Support SwD in their socialization

-4. What are my obligations and rights as a volunteer for PROSVASI?
+4. What are my obligations and rights as a volunteer for the Accessibility Center?

-• Respect the aims and regulations set by PROSVASI.
+• Respect the rules and regulations set by the Accessibility Center.

 • Respect the confidential nature of personal information.